s-miyazawa/teep-wasm-demo/veraison/ADD_NEW_SCHEME.md

 }
 ```

-Add your scheme to be built
+Add the scheme to be built.
 ```diff
 diff --git a/scheme/Makefile b/scheme/Makefile
 index c3336e1..19c5164 100644